Before Prop 13

 Property taxes paid each year = 1% * market value

-Those opposed to Prop 15 say that this is terrible timing for increasing taxes on businesses that own property, and that if the whole goal is to increase tax revenue, we should reform other things.
+Those opposed to Prop 15 say that this is terrible timing for increasing taxes on businesses that own property.
+Some landlords have made it so that businesses renting from them pay a portion of their property taxes.
+Opponents also argue that if the whole goal is to increase tax revenue, we should reform other things.

 Supporters counter that this would take effect in July 2022, and the legislature has the ability to push it back if we're still in a recession.
 They say Prop 15 is not perfect, but it is a significant first step in reforming Prop 13 and alleviating some of the financial deficit it caused.
 They point to the ability for businesses to skirt property value reassessments.
 Michael Dell did it to save $1M a year in property taxes, after all.